mtjhax/clearinghouse-adapter/README.md

 1. Request all updates since the last time we polled from the Clearinghouse API
 2. Run any updates through the export processor
-3. Run the import proceessor to collect data from the local system
+3. Run the import processor to collect data from the local system
-4. Send any local reported by the import processor back up to the API
+4. Send any local updates reported by the import processor back up to the API

 ## Step 1: Request updates from the Clearinghouse API